 8 Simple Steps to Reducing Depressed Mood

-Depression is a very serious condition that has been around for ages and that can impact many areas of our lives, such as work, family, relationships, and health.
+Clinical depression can be a very serious condition that has been around for ages and that can impact many areas of life, including work, family, relationships, and health.
 According to DSM-5, a depressive disorder is defined by the presence of sad, empty, or irritable mood, accompanied by somatic or cognitive changes that significantly affect the individual’s capacity to function.
-In addition, new research has indicated that depression is often caused by heavy onslaught of toxicity or severe nutritional and lifestyle based deficiency’s that cause massive brain inflammation that disrupts normal neurological processing (Wachs, 2009; Bouchard, Bellinger, Weuve, Matthews-Bellinger, Gilman, Wright, Schwartz, & Weisskopf, 2009).
+A vast body of research shows that depression is often caused by toxic or seriously nutritionally deficient that causes brain inflammation and disrupts normal neurological processing (Wachs, 2009; Bouchard, Bellinger, Weuve, Matthews-Bellinger, Gilman, Wright, Schwartz, & Weisskopf, 2009).

 But there is a good news.
 Research studies also show that human beings have power to overcome and defeat depression and learn to be in a positive emotional state.
-Below are my favorite, simple, yet research-based strategies that you can apply immediately to shift your mindset and start combating your depression:
+The following are simple, yet evidence-based strategies that can be applied immediately to shift the mindset and start combating depression:

 1. Watch what you eat.
 According to research, very few people realize that nutrition can play a key role in the onset as well as severity and duration of depression.
 Many of the easily noticeable food patterns that precede depression are the same as those that occur during depression.
 These may include poor appetite, skipping meals, and a dominant desire for sweet foods.
 Nutritional neuroscience is an emerging discipline shedding light on the fact that nutritional factors are intertwined with human cognition, behavior, and emotions.
 (3) I suggest following an anti-inflammatory or super-charged energy diet such as this one nutrition plan.